JulianOzelRose/TRR-SaveMaster/README.md

 <br>
 <img width="723" height="640" alt="MainForm" src="https://github.com/user-attachments/assets/256a1653-9961-4d64-8ea7-e49f1925c45b" />

-## Installation and use
+## 🛠️ Installation and Use
 To download and use this savegame editor, navigate to the [Releases](https://github.com/JulianOzelRose/TRR-SaveMaster/releases) page, then download the `.exe` file of the latest version under "Assets".
 You can save it anywhere on your computer.
 Once downloaded, open the file.
 The editor will then prompt you to select your savegame path, click "Yes".
 The editor will automatically open to your `TRX/TRX2` folder.
-Once there, navigate to the numeric folder that represents your Steam Community ID.
-If you have multiple accounts with Tomb Raider Remastered, there may be multiple folders.
+Once there, navigate to the numeric folder that represents your profile ID.
+If you have multiple accounts or installations of Tomb Raider Remastered, there may be multiple folders.

 Once the savegames are populated in the editor, you can select them using the dropdown labeled "Savegame" in the top-right corner.
 The editor will automatically refresh savegame data when switching tabs or clicking the savegame dropdown.
 If another savegame is added and not displaying,